10 New Year's Resolutions For The Eco-Minded

 If you're finding the process daunting, and you can afford to invest in this resolution, some items have recently entered the market that help anyone with easy, stink-free home composting, whether or not you have the outside space.

 Educate Yourself and Others

 If you truly want to be more sustainable and eco-friendly in 2023, you need to devote some time doing research on creating sustainable habits and maintaining an eco-friendly lifestyle.
 Jumping into sustainability without researching ahead of time is just not sustainable.
 Literally, it will be like that hobby you picked up and did for two weeks never to do it again.

-Start by signing up to sustainability newsletters such as the Sourgum Waste emails and follow sustainability advocates on your favorite social media platforms.
-You don't need to adopt every single piece of advice you read, but instead take slow and easy steps that make sense for your lifestyle.
+Start by signing up for sustainability newsletters such as the Sourgum Waste emails and follow sustainability advocates on your favorite social media platforms.
+You don't need to adopt every single piece of advice you read, but instead, take slow and easy steps that make sense for your lifestyle.

 Don't forget that the reason you are being eco-friendly is to help the earth.
 Educating yourself on how to be a friend to the earth is a long and evolving process, but it will make your sustainability journey all the better at the end of the old year and into the New Year!

 The above may seem like small changes to some, or a little more daunting to others.
 Either way, they are all achievable and, with time and consistency, make a huge impact on your ecological footprint.

 You do not need to take them up all at once!
 Tackle each of the ten changes one after the other until they become second nature, to seamlessly integrate these eco-friendly gestures into your every day.

 If you're a sustainability pro and the ten habits listed in this article are already integrated into your routine, write your own list of eco-friendly resolutions.
 Some of the things members of the Sourgum Waste team are committing to this year include:

 buying gifts from sustainable brands only